ckeditor/ckeditor5/packages/ckeditor5-alignment/docs/api/alignment.md

 This package implements the text alignment feature for CKEditor 5.

+## Demo

+Check out the {@link features/text-alignment#demo demo in the Text alignment feature} guide.

 ## Documentation

 See the {@link features/text-alignment Text alignment feature} guide and the {@link module:alignment/alignment~Alignment} plugin documentation.